Written by Jessica Wong, Designer & Founder, Updated 2023

-Looking back, it has almost been five years since the first conceptual designs of the XUAN Table were drawn by myself, and since then, the XUAN Table has gone through a few iterations and is now one of our best loved designs at SCENE SHANG.
+Looking back, it has almost been five years since the first conceptual designs of the XUAN Table were drawn, and since then, the XUAN Table has gone through a few iterations and is now one of our best loved designs at SCENE SHANG.

 The idea to design the XUAN Table was brewing for sometime in my head - I wanted to design something that wasn’t already available, something that could somehow weave in cultural stories and also be presented in a new, contemporary way - pretty much the ethos of SCENE SHANG.
 I didn’t want to design something that was just aesthetically pleasing, I wanted to come up with a design that would invoke an emotional response from people, or at least, bring some delight and a smile to people’s faces.